 If you’re planning to visit a particular library, we recommend reviewing its visitor policy and hours.

 Harvard University alumni are welcome to visit the Harvard Library.

 Each library has its own requirements for alumni access, so when planning a visit we encourage you to contact a library directly or contact the Privileges Office.

 Harvard Library Privileges Office

-Harvard Library offers various levels of access to scholars from other institutions.
+Harvard Library offers various levels of access to visiting researchers and scholars from other institutions.

 Special Collections & Archives

 Harvard Library's special collections and archives, as well as government document collections, are open to all researchers regardless of academic affiliation.
 Learn more about accessing Harvard Library's special collections and archives.